-First Gen students are encouraged to attend our Faculty Panel for Research Methods on Monday, August 21st.
+First Gen students are encouraged to attend our Faculty Panel for Research Methods, which will be confirmed in the near future.
 Panelists will speak about the importance of Quantitative and other research method skills for advancing academic and professional careers for students from under-represented groups.

 All students are invited to participate in programming throughout the academic year focused on the needs and narrative of First Gen Students.